-Objectives 3.3.3, 6.3.2
+Objectives 3.3.3, 6.3.2 Policies 4.4.1, 5.4.1, 6.4.12, 7.4.1

-There is a continuing depletion and contamination of areas of traditional mahika kai resources.
+3.2.2 There is a continuing depletion and contamination of areas of traditional mahika kai resources.

-The continued degradation of mahika kai resources through management inappropriate waste indicates implementation and monitoring of performance standards designed to ensure that the quality of discharges remains within levels acceptable to mahika kai values.
+The continued degradation of mahika kai resources through inappropriate waste management indicates a lack of implementation and monitoring of performance standards designed to ensure that the quality of discharges remains within levels acceptable to mahika kai values.